cdamus/emf.compare/plugins/org.eclipse.emf.compare.uml2.facade.tests/src/org/eclipse/emf/compare/uml2/facade/tests/data/useCases.md

 Two-way comparison of models where the left model

-* changes a bean name
+* changes a bean kind

+### Use case a2

+Two-way comparison of models where the left model

+* adds a home-interface for the bean